Where is Auschwitz location?

 When is the best time to visit Auschwitz?

-You can visit Auschwitz all year long, except 1 st January, 25th December and the first day of Easter.
+You can go on a Auschwitz memorial tour all year long.
+Only exceptions days are: 1 st January, 25th December and the first day of Easter.
 The museum has different opening hours, depending on the month.

 - December 7:30 am – 2:00 pm